Renée Klorman, M.S.O.M, L.Ac., RES-CPT

 I didn’t know I was falling in love with Chinese medicine during that first visit, but I did know that something absolutely profound occurred, and I wanted to understand why.
 By the end of my treatment, my shoulder pain was gone and has never returned.
 By the morning, the debilitating stomach pain was gone and also never returned.
 I quit my job that week and vowed to never work in an office again.

 Prior to earning an M.S. in Chinese medicine, I was on an academic path.
 I studied Art History as an undergraduate and then went on to graduate school where I earned an M.A. is Women's/Labor History.
-I loved the rigor of learning and wanted to continue on to a PhD, but also wanted to not go right into a career that would keep me cloistered in a research library for decades to come.
+I loved the rigor of learning and wanted to continue on to a PhD, but didn't want to jump into a career that would keep me cloistered in a research library for decades to come.

 As this history reflects, I really live to learn.
 I am always working to increase my knowledge of Chinese medicine to better serve my patients.
 I am dedicated to a life long learning mission in pursuit of becoming a skilled practitioner and scholar of the medicine.
-I continue to study medicine with high quality teachers and scholars such as Dr. Heiner Fruehauf (classical Chinese medicine), Dr. Huang Huang (advanced herbal medicine and diagnosis), Sharon Weizenbaum (advanced herbal medicine and diagnosis), Dr. Liu Lihong (classical Chinese medicine), Robin Green (Pediatrics), Mintong Gu (Medical Qigong), Katy Bowman (Nutritious movement).
+The scholar doctors that have strongly influenced my clinical work are Dr. Heiner Fruehauf (classical Chinese medicine), Sharon Weizenbaum (advanced herbal medicine and diagnosis), Dr. Henry McCann (Master Tung Acupuncture and classical Chinese medicine), Dr. Huang Huang (advanced herbal medicine and diagnosis), and the late Dr. Wang Ju Yi (Channel Palpation and classical Chinese medicine).

-When I am not working in the clinic, you can find me at higher elevations, hiking / camping with my dog in the high Sierra mountains.
-In 2015 I hiked the 220 mile John Muir Trail.
-In 2017 I will be hiking a section of the Pacific Crest Trail in Oregon/Washington.
-You can check out photos from the 2015 hike on my Instagram page.
+When I am not working in the clinic or have my nose in a book, you can find me at higher elevations, hiking / camping with my partner and our dog in the high Sierra mountains.
+You can follow my adventures on Instagram.